preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 HTML/Script is a block you can use for various applications to add extra functionality or content to a page.
 One example is to add the code for a video, from YouTube, or some other source.

+In Omnia 6.5, the HTML/Script block will be improved to support api endpoints to the Microsoft Graph and SharePoint REST API.
+This will make it possible to get data from the Graph and render it using the built-in vue.js framework in Omnia.

 Block Settings
 ***************
 The following settings are available for teh block: